starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 #### Unsupported hardware
 - Tobii does not support Linux.
 Its opentrack support uses the Windows only SDK.
-- TrackIR support is complicated.
-Linuxtrack may support it but not under wine/proton.
+- TrackIR 5 does not support Opentrack, nor does it work with Linuxtrack under Wine/Proton.
 We recommend Delanclip instead.

 ## Opentrack Configuration